Cheeky-Owl/Entropy/README.md

 namespaces for types, must be included so the xml parser can translate and create objects.

 There are two types of resources:

 - Value defined resources.
+    Simple objects like primitive data types (int, bool) or any data type that can be represented in the form of a single string.
+    The codebase provides support for creating Attribute Encoders and Decoders for custom classes to use value defined resourcing.

 - Property defined resources.
+    Complex objects with attributes, that are defined using xml attributes only.

 ~~~xml
     <?xml version="1.0" encoding="utf-8" ?>